 2020 Vision: Labor Laws to Watch in the Year Ahead

-They say, “Hindsight is 20-20,” but being well-versed on the new labor laws in your state is critical to clarify your vision and manage the future of your company.
+They say, “Hindsight is 20-20,” but being well-versed on the new labor and employment laws in your state is critical to manage the future of your company.
 From minimum wage increases to mandatory paid sick leave, here are a few things you need to watch for in the coming year.

 For a full list of current minimum wages, by state, visit the Economic Policy Institute.

-Throughout the year, employers may face labor law challenges as new laws are enacted, legislations are passed, and companies try to remain compliant.
+Throughout the year, employers face frequent employment law challenges as new rules are enacted, legislations are passed, and companies scramble to remain compliant.

 Here are a few new pieces of legislation to keep your eye on in the coming year:

 Cities Setting Their Minimum Wage: Colorado recently repealed a ban that prevented cities from setting a minimum wage for their jurisdiction, as many of the cities have a varied cost of living, and this gives them the flexibility they need to address the employment needs of their residents.
 It is suspected that as more cities in Colorado begin to adjust their wages in correlation with the cost of living, that more states across the country will follow suit.